jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The same public who bought billions of dollars on DVDs and merchandise.
 That was paying 800 million a year in DVD late fees.
 That created movie fan clubs and flocked to comic-cons; was declared evil.

 The movie industry put FBI warnings on their products, lobbied the government for harsh punishments, and demanded the public feel ashamed for not buying DVDs anymore.
-Endless interviews were given as customers were sued threats of lawsuits were mailed out.
+Endless interviews were given to mass-media reporters as customers were sued threats of lawsuits were mailed out.

 The industry refused to do the hard word and evolve.
 Instead, they called their own customers' disloyal thieves.